Main article: Ihram

 After Sa’i, you must have your hair shaved (Halq) or trimmed by at least an inch (Taqsir) in order to leave the state of Ihram and complete your Umrah.
 It is more virtuous for a man to have his head shaved completely.

 Women may only have their hair trimmed.

-Make sure you use a licensed barber rather than an unlicensed street barber.
 There are a number of licensed barbershops in Makkah, which are open 24 hours a day and generally only close during Salah times.
 There are many barbershops in the Zamzam Towers, Hilton shopping complex and al-Safwa Towers.
 You will also see many barbers located outside the Marwah door after you finish Sa’i.
-They are located directly to your left on the ground floor, or to your right if you exit from the middle floor.

 Alternatively, you may shave or trim your own hair in order to come out of the state of Ihram.